-Mechanical interlocking: a mechanical mixing or blending of the impacting particles and the substrate or previously deposited layers of particles that effectively interlocks the layers together.
+Mechanical interlocking: a mechanical mixing or blending of the impacting particles and the substrate or previously deposited layers of particles that effectively interlock the layers together.
 This interlock can transfer load and resist motion even if the particles are not metallurgically bonded to the substrate or other particles.

 Recrystallization: new grain formation within the metal structure, often occurring to replace highly deformed (strained) grains.
 Dynamic recrystallization in the cold spray process can result in nanograin formation, which resists dislocation movement (high strength).